You are viewing a free preview of this lesson.

 | Data Bus | Dedicated bus between CPU and data memory |

-This hybrid approach gives the speed advantage of Harvard (simultaneous instruction and data access at the cache level) and the flexibility of Von Neumann (a single main memory for programs and data).
+This gives the speed of Harvard (parallel instruction and data access at the cache level, where it matters most for throughput) together with the flexibility of Von Neumann (one main memory that programs, operating systems and compilers can manage freely).
+It is the best-of-both-worlds compromise that dominates general-purpose computing today.

 | Feature | Von Neumann | Harvard | Modified Harvard |